 The gorgeous, wintry slopes of Gulmarg © Peter/Flickr

-What is your favourite vacation destination in India?
+What is your favorite vacation destination in India?

 ‘I love Kashmir.
 I go skiing in Gulmarg in the winters and it has stunning terrain, great snow, the best food (if you eat mutton!) and the people are incredibly hospitable, despite all the troubles that the state faces.’